Engine Cut-off Devices

 For Foundation Findings #42 we looked at lanyard-style kill-switches and Wireless Crew-Overboard Systems.
-For an overview of the results see below for the published article or click Print Article to the left to download a PDF.
+For an overview of the results see below for the published article.
 For a more detailed account of our testing procedures use the buttons at left to navigate through our methodology or simply click Next below.

 Kill-switches are a hot-topic these days.
 It seems that every boating magazine on the shelves is publishing the latest on these safety devices and their more sophisticated cousins, wireless man-overboard alarm systems.
 The big question is how do these new systems stack up against the more widely-used and well-known lanyard-style kill-switch.
 With new technology stocking the shelves every day we decided to add our two cents to the conversation for Foundation Findings #42.
 In the November issue of BoatU.S.
 Magazine you can find the condensed version of the testing results and our opinions on the benefits and limitations of various devices but for more details on the tests themselves and our experiences with kill-switch lanyards and wireless MOB alarms on the water, read on.